 Digital Jack Nicklaus Joins Growing Celebrity World of Synthetic Media

 Professional golfer Jack Nicklaus has returned to the digital golf course as a virtual being built by AI and synthetic media developer Soul Machines.
-Nicklaus is the latest celebrity to approve a virtual self as the metaverse and synthetic media rapidly become more widely used.
-It is notable that the 82-year-old golfer’s digital doppelganger took a few decades off the clock and looks like he did at his professional peak when he was 38.
+Nicklaus is the latest celebrity to approve of a virtual self as the metaverse and synthetic media use frenetically expands.
+Notably, the 82-year-old golfer’s digital doppelganger took a few decades off the clock and looks like he did at his professional peak when he was 38.

 Soul Machines has been developing virtual humans since 2016, building mainly around branded creations representing companies to interact with people in the real world and online via the metaverse.
 Virtual Jack Nicklaus combines those elements as it synthesizes a real person for his own venture, Nicklaus Companies.